fengyanshi/NHWAVE_IBM/WIKI/code.rst

 `Git repositoary  <https://github.com/fengyanshi/NHWAVE_IBM.git>`_

-  The code development of this website is in the sub-directory /WIKI/:
+  The documentation development of this website is in the sub-directory /WIKI/:

 `Documentation <https://github.com/fengyanshi/NHWAVE_IBM/tree/main/WIKI>`_